cycloptux/GiselleBot-Documentation/docs/source/terms.rst

 We do not warrant or guarantee the accuracy, completeness, timeliness, merchantability or fitness for a particular purpose of the information and data provided or distributed by our Services.
 In no event shall we be liable to you or anyone else for any decision made or action taken by you in reliance of any information or data found through our Services.

-We are not responsible or liable in any manner for any content that is created by third parties through features that enable individuals to configure and/or add custom content to the our Services, such us sending message(s) on behalf of our Bot(s).
+We are not responsible or liable in any manner for any content that is created by third parties through features that enable individuals to configure and/or add custom content to our Services, such as sending message(s) on behalf of our Bot(s).

 The owner(s) of the Bot(s) may not be made liable for individuals breaking these Terms at any given time.